Skip to contents

 full_data

 Optional.
-A data frame of all BirdNET detections.
-Must contain at least common_name and confidence columns.
-If NULL, validated_data will be used.
+A data frame of all BirdNET detections with at least common_name and confidence columns.
+If NULL, validated_data is used instead.

 probability

-Target predicted probability (between 0 and 1) used to calculate the threshold from the logistic regression.
+Numeric.
+A target predicted probability (between 0 and 1) used to calculate thresholds from the logistic regression model.

 precision

-Target precision (between 0 and 1) used to select the threshold achieving that precision.
+Numeric.
+A target precision (between 0 and 1) used to select the lowest threshold that achieves the desired precision.

 Value